 Nebraska Revised Statute 43-274

-County attorney; city attorney; preadjudication powers and duties; petition, pretrial diversion, or mediation; transfer; procedures; appeal.
+County attorney; city attorney; preadjudication powers and duties; petition, pretrial diversion, or restorative justice practice or service; transfer; procedures; appeal.

 (1) The county attorney or city attorney, having knowledge of a juvenile within his or her jurisdiction who appears to be a juvenile described in subdivision (1), (2), (3)(b), or (4) of section 43-247 and taking into consideration the criteria in section 43-276, may proceed as provided in this section.